adambaskerville/adambaskerville.github.io/_posts/2022-11-03-HighPrecisionEigenvalues.md

 g++-14 dd_qd_mpfr_eigenvalues.cpp.o -o dd_qd_mpfr_eigenvalues -L/opt/homebrew/lib/ -lmpfr -lgmp -lm -Wl, -DEIGEN_DEFAULT_DENSE_INDEX_TYPE=int -fopenmp
 ```

 We are done!
-This shows how easy it is to use these optimised, higher precision types as drop-in replacements for standard `float` or `double` when usingthe Eigen C++ library.
+This shows how easy it is to use these optimised, higher precision types as drop-in replacements for standard `float` or `double` when using the Eigen C++ library.
 You can run this code by calling the binary name and providing a matrix dimension.

 ```shell
 dd_qd_mpfr_eigenvalues 10